These 5 best writing apps have made all the difference for me. They might just do the same for you.

 Draft offers a minimal interface, Markdown styling, and a “Hemingway Mode” that makes it impossible to delete anything.
 So you just keep writing.
 You can import and export documents from and to all over the place, and even build a super-simple website hosted on withdraft.com.

 Other handy features include analytics, a fantastic transcription mode, and a super-simple presentation mode.

 But what keeps me returning to Draft over and over again is the simple editor.
 It’s the best way I’ve found to work on my most personal writing projects.

-Few writing apps seem to grasp the whole scope of the writing process.
+Few apps for writing seem to grasp the whole scope of the writing process.
 Beyond writing and editing, research also plays a key role, especially for long-form work.